terales/socatar/README.md

 ```

 If you omit size (ex. `https://socatar.com/twitter/yegor256`) than 100×100 image would be served.
 For you custom deployment you can modify it via environment variables, see [`.env-template`](.env-template).

+When Cloudinary integration is enabled Socatar.com will get the url of required image
+and redirect it to Cloudinary fetch with transformations applied.

 ### Getting help